MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 Microsoft Graph is used to allow app developers access to the requisite Microsoft 365 information but always with the appropriate permissions.
 App developers choose from a wide variety of Graph APIs to create their apps and fetch the relevant org-wide information to make the app functionality work.
 However, the permissions for an app to fetch such information isn't available by default.
 IT admins validate the apps, their use cases, and the permissions that apps seek in their organizations.
 IT admins create a balance between their user's need for productivity and their organizations needs for safety and security.
 To do so, admins must understand the potential of Graph permissions, how Teams apps uses these, and how they can approve or reject the apps that seek a set of such permissions.

-In Teams admin center, you can view Graph permission that an app will request if deployed and what org-info can the apps access if granted consent to its permissions.
+In Teams admin center, you can view Graph permission that an app will request if deployed and you can know what organization's information can an app access, if you grant consent to it.

 1. Access Teams admin center and open the **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)** page.

 1. Search for the required app and select its name to open the the app details page.

-1. In the app details page, in the **About** tab, notice the permissions required by the app.
+1. In the app details page, in the **Permissions** tab, notice the permissions required by the app.

 :::image type="content" source="media/app-permissions.png" alt-text="Screenshot showing the page in admin center that list and requests permissions for an app and also allows admins to grant consent for such permissions for all org-users.":::

-1.

 A complete list of all the possible permissions is available at [Microsoft Graph permissions reference](/graph/permissions-reference).

 ## What can apps do in Teams